noppanut15/depthviz/README.md

 > [!NOTE]
 > Learn more about the [Linear Interpolation](https://en.wikipedia.org/wiki/Linear_interpolation) method and how it is used to estimate values between two known depths.

 4. **Generate Overlay Video**: The depth information from the linearly interpolated data is rendered into an overlay video, displaying the depth over time.
-This overlay video can then be integrated with your original dive footage.
+This overlay can then be combined with your original dive footage in your video editor.

 ## Contribution